-Each fiscal year, the USA issues 1,40,000 employment-based immigrant permanent residence visas or Green Cards as they are more popularly known.
+Each fiscal year, the USA issues 140,000 employment-based immigrant permanent residence visas, or Green Cards, as they are more commonly known.
 This includes a visa for the principal applicant or the individual migrating to the USA for a job, and his/her spouse and dependent children.

-Depending on the number of eligible applicants and the country-wise cap, the principal applicant and his/ her family may get visas in different years.
+Depending on the number of eligible applicants and the country-wise cap, the principal applicant and their family may receive visas in different years.
 Migrants can apply in one of the 5 categories for this visa.
 Let’s take a look at the 5 categories and their order of preference.

 Employment-Based Immigrant Visa First Preference: EB-1

-The EB-1 visa is reserved for individuals who have extraordinary abilities in the field of science, education, arts, business, or athletics.
+The EB-1 visa is reserved for individuals with extraordinary ability in the fields of science, education, the arts, business, or athletics.
 They may be employed in managerial positions or as researchers, professors, etc. To prove their expertise, the individual must have won national/ international acclaim.

-Labour certification is not required and the applicant’s spouse and unmarried children under the age of 21 years may apply alongside for E-14 or E-15 visas.
+Labor certification is not required, and the applicant’s spouse and unmarried children under the age of 21 may apply alongside for E-14 or E-15 visas.

 Employment-Based Immigrant Visa Second Preference: EB-2